AlexHerry/webDevelopment/README.md

 # jQuery

-My First jQuery&amp;node_js project
+My First jQuery & node.js project.

-This library will not be updated for the time being, but there will be more libraries on jQuery to increase the amount of code ----- Alex
+A small, personal http server for managing data.

-A simple http server for personal small management data, Novice computer, if the project is wrong, please ask for your attention
+I am a computer beginner.
+If there are any bugs or errors in the code, please initiate an issue.